achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_JoinAttributesLoc_new.png](Images/QGIS_JoinAttributesLoc_new.png)

 As `Join to features in` choose your polygon-layer (i.e. 'parks.shp').
 For `By comparing to` choose your points with temperatures from the meteobike dataset.
-Under `Where the feastures` you should choose `contain` and under 'Fields to summarize' you select the field from the meteobike dataset to create statistics from (i.e. Temperature).
+Under `Where the features` you should choose `contain` and under 'Fields to summarize' you select the field from the meteobike dataset to create statistics from (i.e. Temperature).
 Then click on `run`.
 This will first select all points that fall within the polygon and then calculate statistics from those points and write them to the polygon as attributes.
 A new layer `Joined layer` will be created.
 You can rename the layer.

 Right-click on the new `Joined layer` and select `Open Attribute Table`.
 You will now see a list of all parks with the statistics of the points (i.e. temperatures) displayed.